 Christine

-When discussing horror films of 1983, one movie that immediately comes to mind is Christine.
+When discussing horror films of 1983, one movie that immediately comes to my mind is Christine.
 (Or maybe it doesn't).

 The concept of a possessed car may seem strange, but in the hands of King, it becomes a terrifying tale.
 The idea that a vintage car could be possessed and driven by an evil force is both unique and a little worrying to be honest.